-But just because AirDrop is not compatible with Windows doesn’t mean you cannot transfer files wirelessly from your iPhone, iPad to a Windows PC and vice versa.
+Just because AirDrop is not compatible with Windows doesn’t mean you cannot transfer files wirelessly from your iPhone, iPad to a Windows PC.

 Zapya allows you to share all types of files between your devices wirelessly using Wi-Fi tethering or hotspot feature.
 The developer claims that the transmission speed can be up to 10MB per second, it is even much faster than AirDrop.